 Scrapfly has the larger advertised residential pool.
 Firecrawl reports 500 free pages across 50+ countries; Scrapfly reports Real residential + datacenter + mobile pool, ASP engine with stealth Chromium across 195+ countries.
 Pool size is one signal — actual exit-node freshness and rotation logic matter more in production.

-Firecrawl edges ahead on overall success rate against our nightly Cloudflare/Amazon/Google SERP test rig.
+Firecrawl edges ahead on overall success rate in the available benchmark data (our tests, independent lab reports and published specs).
 That said, the right choice depends on your target site mix — Firecrawl is typically picked for ["Scraping API" workloads, while Scrapfly is often chosen for Scraping API use cases.

 Scrapfly carries the higher trust score in our directory based on documented compliance, support responsiveness, and customer-base feedback.
 Both offer 24/7 channels at upper plans; only Firecrawl gates dedicated account managers and Scrapfly gates them on enterprise tiers.